05 November, 2011

 Me: Well, I remember it.
 I be scarred for life over it.
 Could never walk by a fence I didn't cross the road to not be accused of it fallen down and bein' me fault somehow.
 AND YOU, standin' dere sayin' ta da constable, "He aint me soon, never saw him befer in me life."
 And me standin' dere wondering what the heck and den da 100 questions of where I wuz and why I had it in fer Mrs. Callahan.

-We both knew or at least I did, that it was Sheila and the Dolan person who did it.
-All because Sheila's dog took a squirt on the old lady's fence and she had a fit.
-Somehow I got the blame for rippin' down that fence and I was innocent.
+We both knew, or at least I did, that it was Sheila and the Dolan person who did it.
+All because Sheila's dog took a squirt on the old lady's fence, and she had a fit.
+Somehow, I got blamed for rippin' down that fence, and I was innocent.

-Da: Ay, was probably the way ye said it wuz.
+Da: Aye, was probably the way ye said it wuz.
 Just dunt remember.
 Oh!
 And one ting yer Mam fergot ta tell ya, yer cousin Diarmuid isn't called Diarmuid anymore.

 Me (after a long pause): Okay, I'll bite, wots he callin' himself?